ecnerret-adajet/ecnerret-adajet.github.io/_posts/2020-03-25-file-upload-vue-to-laravel.md

 ```yaml
 php artisan make:import UsersImport --model=User
 ```
-Next, navigate to to `App\Imports\UsersImport.php`. your excel header should be contain the the following object the from the `UserInport` return function.
+Next, navigate to to `App\Imports\UsersImport.php`.
+The excel file  header should contain the following object based from the `UserImport` return function.
 ```php
 <?php